mjordan/islandora_workbench/README.md

 ## Adding alt text to images

 Islandora image media require a value in their "Alternative text" field.
-This text is used as the image's `alt` text in the HTML markup.
+This text is used as the `alt` text in the HTML markup rendering the image.

 You can assign alt text values by adding the `image_alt_text` field to you CSV file, like this: